saltyorg/docs/docs/reference/plex_auth_token.md

-Here are two ways of obtaining a Plex Access Token for your Plex account.
+Here is a way of obtaining a Plex Access Token for your Plex account.

 ## Saltbox Role